vcwebio/modeco.package.metrics_overlay/README.md

-# `package.metrics-overlay` - ModEco
+# `package.metrics_overlay` - ModEco

-The ModEco swarm metrics module package.
+The ModEco overlay metrics module package.
 See `conteco.docs.overview` for more information on the ModEco ecosystem.

 This package is intended to provide metrics monitoring for the services running in the module overlay network.